In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 - May get you into the trouble of compiling huge interest on large principal amounts of debt.
 Along with that lenders use compound interest which can also prove to be bad.

 - You must need to maintain emergency savings to cover unexpected needs.
-Because in debt avalanche you are required to make bigger payments so it eats up all your income.
+Because in a debt avalanches you are required to make bigger payments so it eats up all your income.

 - You still need to pay the minimum payments.